SouravCodery/socialpound-webapp/README.md

 - **Login via Google**: Log in securely with your Google account.
 - **Video/Audio Calling**: Connect with friends through WebRTC-powered video and audio calls.
 - **Notifications**: Stay updated with real-time notifications for likes, comments, and friend requests.
-- **Friendship System**: Call friends while keeping posts public for now.
+- **Friendship System**: Make friends and reach out to them via Video/Audio calls.
 - **Media Upload**: Compress and upload images to AWS S3 using presigned URLs.
 - **Responsive Design**: Enjoy a seamless experience on both mobile and desktop devices.
 - **Light/Dark Mode**: Switch between light and dark themes based on your preference.